-- Required for DTON, WRECKS, OBSTRN, OFSPLF, maritime boundary points, and significant baring/exposed features.
-WRECKS images shall include the approximate dimensions of the wreck.
-Images are not required for foul areas (OBSTRN CATOBS = foul area). - The required format for all images (including 2-D graphics, 3-D graphics and photos) shall be JPEG, PNG, GIF, or TIFF. - Images shall have a unique identifier name. - Multiple images for one feature shall be semicolon delimited. - All images (including SSS contact images) and photographs shall be placed in the Multimedia folder.
-A copy of the side scan sonar contact images shall remain in the CARIS HDCS folder if CARIS software is used for processing. - Do not include images in the S-57 PICREP attribute.

-obstim Observed Time Observed time in the format YYYYMMDDThhmmss

-• Required for contractor DTON submission (see Section 1.6)
+- Required for DTON, WRECKS, OBSTRN\, OFSPLF, maritime boundary points, and significant baring/exposed features.
+WRECKS images shall include the approximate dimensions of the wreck. \Images are not required for foul areas (OBSTRN CATOBS = foul area) - The required format for all images is JPEG, PNG, GIF, or TIFF - Images shall have a unique identifier name.
+See Section 7.5.4 Feature Images for more information - Multiple images for one feature shall be semicolon delimited - All images (including SSS contact images) and photographs shall be placed in the Multimedia folder.
+A copy of the side scan sonar contact images shall remain in the CARIS HDCS folder if CARIS software is used for processing - Do not include images in the S-57 PICREP attribute obstim Observed Time Observed time in the format YYYYMMDDThhmmss Note: Required for contractor DTON submission (see Section 1.6)